 02 — Approvals

-Approvers can review requests, attach one or more policy bundles, and move visitors forward with a visible audit trail instead of a scattered email chain.
+Approvers can review requests, attach one or more policy bundles, and move visitors forward with QR invite emails and a visible audit trail instead of a scattered email chain.

 03 — Front desk operations

-Reception gets a live surface for arrivals, current activity, and lobby readiness.
+Reception gets a live surface for arrivals, delivery traffic, screening hits, top hosts, and current activity.
 It feels more like a front-desk control board than a generic admin table.

 04 — Branding & rollout

-Admins control tenant branding, kiosk copy, badge wording, site and lobby rollout, and per-kiosk provisioning from one launch-ready control surface.
+Admins control tenant branding, kiosk copy, badge wording, login surfaces, site and lobby rollout, and per-kiosk provisioning from one launch-ready control surface.

 05 — Documents